Bleemeo Community Edition

 docker run -d --name "nats" --restart unless-stopped -p 1883:1883 \ --net bleemeo -v $(pwd)/nats.conf:/etc/nats/nats.conf:ro \ nats -c /etc/nats/nats.conf

-Note that in production the MQTT port should be protected, especially if it's exposed over internet, NATS should be configured to use TLS and authentication.
+Note that in production the MQTT port should be protected, especially if it's exposed over the internet, NATS should be configured to use TLS and authentication.
 See NATS TLS documentation and the authentication setup for more information.

 SquirrelDB Ingestor